BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 ### Handling of Annotations and Licensing Constraints

-Due to dataset licensing constraints imposed by the UWF4DR Challenge, official annotations and ground-truth labels are **not redistributed** in this repository.
+Due to licensing constraints imposed by the UWF4DR Challenge dataset, official annotations and ground-truth labels are **not redistributed** in this repository.

 Instead, this repository provides: